JustinWoodring/justinwoodring-site/content/blog/clair-obscur-expedition-33.md

 date = 2025-05-15
 +++

+**Spoilers: The intent of this article is not discuss the story in great detail, however it assumes a knowledge of the plot and makes references to these plot elements.
+Therefore if you have not played the game and don't want it spoiled, stop reading here.**

 Sandfall Interactive's *Clair Obscur: Expedition 33* will undoubtedly be remembered as a classic.
 While many aspects of the game received praise, what truly stands out are the breathtaking visuals and gripping storyline.
 This is a tale of an existential quest for survival, and at the center of